 Best apps to Learn German

 Choosing the right apps to learn German is so important, especially for beginners.
-Using apps is where many people choose to start learning a language, and here are six of our favorites!
+Using apps is where many people choose to start learning a language.
+Here are six of our favorites, but for the full list, dive into the article on the 16 best apps to learn German!

 Babbel: If you’re serious about learning German as a beginner, I’d recommend Babbel.
 Firstly, the design is straightforward and easy to navigate.
 Secondly, you have the option of starting at a level that suits you.
 Finally, the lessons are better organized and the content is more valuable than that of their competitors.